-"CMFRI has identified and geo-referenced 146 potential sites for sea cage farming within 10 km in the sea from the coast along the Indian coastal line, with a production potential of 2.13 million tonnes per year.
-In these, four sites from Kerala in an area of nearly 1300 ha," he said."CMFRI has developed and standardised indigenous sea cage farming technology suitable to Indian coastal and open waters.
+"CMFRI has developed and standardised indigenous sea cage farming technology suitable to Indian coastal and open waters.
 On average, up to 3 tonnes of fish could be produced in a 6-diameter cage within a period of 8 months.
 CMFRI has estimated that farmers could earn an economic return ranging from Rs.
 1.5 to 2.5 lakh depending on the species grown from each crop," he added.

-Citing the status of India's mariculture, the CMFRI Director said the current mariculture production from India is less than 0.1 million tonne per year against a projected potential of 4 to 8 million tonnes."Successful expansion of inland and brackishwater aquaculture in the country could be capitalised to boost mariculture production in a phased manner," he added.
+Citing the status of India's mariculture, tthe CMFRI Director said the current mariculture production from India is less than 0.1 million tonne per year against a projected potential of 4 to 8 million tonnes."Successful expansion of inland and brackishwater aquaculture in the country could be capitalised boost mariculture production in phased manner." he added. to